sycamore-rs/sycamore/docs/posts/announcing-v0-9-0.md

 description:
   Reactivity v3, View v2, resources API and suspense, SSR streaming, attributes passthrough, new website, and more!
-date: 2024-10-24
+date: 2024-11-01
 ---

 # Announcing Sycamore v0.9.0

-I'm happy to announce the release of Sycamore v0.9.0!
+I'm excited to announce the release of Sycamore v0.9.0!
+This is once again by far the biggest update we've had.

 Sycamore is a reactive Rust UI framework for building web apps using WebAssembly.
 This release is by far the biggest release we've ever had, with